FatalSleep/RaylibPlusPlus/README.md

 Invokable.hpp (thread safe verion) - https://github.com/FatalSleep/Event-Callback
 ```

+You can include `RaylibPP.hpp` to include the whole Raylib CPP library.

 Core Raylib Implementation:

 Window/FileIO/Cursor funcitons are implemented into static classes (Only one window/mouse cursor can exist and files are loaded as c_str).